Introduction to ACME

 5 microphone mode

-For samples with a higher impedance than 20, the plane wave decomposition method by itself is not sufficient achieve good results over the entire frequency range.
-The acoustic volume velocity through the sample is so small than it cannot be determined with a good relative accuracy.
-It must be measured in a more direct way.
-This is done using an additional microphone in a cavity behind the sample.
-The microphone capturing the signal is called the tip microphone.
-The pressure measured in the back cavity is used to determine the volume velocity through the sample, which in turn is used to calculate the sample's acoustic properties.
+This is done using a 5th microphone, which is mounted in a cavity behind the sample.
+This microphone is referred to as the tip microphone.
+The pressure measured in the back cavity by the tip microphone is used to determine the volume velocity through the sample, which in turn is used to calculate the sample's acoustic properties.

 Back cavity size

-The pressure levels measured at the tip microphone are determined by the size of
+The pressure levels measured at the tip microphone are affected by the size of the back cavity.
+The ideal cavity size depends on the properties of the samples under test. µZ

 comes with cavities in two sizes: